VanessaGalbiati/VanessaGalbiati/README.md

 ## Hi there 👋
+I have reported in this file the work done as from the attached files.
+You can follow all our analysis by the results reported.
 <!--
 **VanessaGalbiati/VanessaGalbiati** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.